 You may have heard people talking about magnet fishing, and maybe it got you curious.
 Perhaps you wanted to try it out without spending too much money.
-If this is the case you’re not alone.
+If this is the case you're not alone.
 Many people have tried various different methods of obtaining free magnets for magnet fishing.
-You could go magnet fishing with old speaker or magnets from discarded computer hard drives.
+You could go magnet fishing with speaker and hard drive magnets.

 One trick to get free magnets for magnet fishing is to retrieve them from old hard drives and speakers.
 Both of these magnets are pretty weak and brittle.
 You would need multiple of them to be effective.
 However, even then, they are mediocre at best for retrieving metal items out of the water.

 People have also tried magnet fishing with microwave magnets which I went over in a recent article.
 That has a lot of similar problems, though retrieving those magnets is a lot more dangerous and I don't recommend doing it.

 Why use These Alternatives Instead of a Neodymium Magnet?